liangfu/pwp/README.rst

 Then try anything you want.

-*Note that it is not necessary to install qmake if you don't want buildint the demo application*.
+*Note that it is not necessary to install qmake if you don't want to build the demo application*.

 License
 =======